Wence024/ClassFlow/docs/Backlogs.md

 * A single-page UI for timetabling would be intuitive.
 * A folder restructure according to use case would be clarifying.

+* [ ] Program head users need to be assigned to programs (nullable for department heads and admins).
+* [ ] Programs need to be related to only one department (perhaps unimplemented unless checked).